 Produce information upon request as part of regular rate and policy reviews or market conduct examinations.

+CEJ Comment: While these requirements comprise a significant part of the consumer protection needs associated with insurers’ use of AUW, it is not a complete list – see our attached comments.
+Further, it is unclear how dialogue with stakeholders will cause these actions to happen.
+Respectfully, the NAIC has been engaged in dialogue with insurers for five or more years on AUW.
+Surely, the time has come to memorialize the best practices in regulatory guidance.

 The remainder of this paper delves into some specific topics and provides more detailed recommendations about those topics.